undeconstructed/sample/README.md

 ## store

 Accepts from fetcher, serves to frontend - basically just a dumb store.
-Can fail for short periods, as the frontend is able to continue running without it.
+Can fail for short periods, as the frontend i
+* cs able to continue running without it.

 ```
 /feeds/id